ADP Pro v3 Luminosity Mask Panels

 We’ve added many new features into ADP Pro v3, while keeping all of the functionality of our previous panel.
-Below is a brief list of the new tools built into the panel, followed by an image and description of each of the panels built in.
+Below is a brief list of the new tools built into the luminosity mask panels, followed by an image and description of each of the panels built in.

 New Functions and Features in ADP Pro v3